bryanliujiang/SHF-Cardea-Parser/README.md

     such as "parameters.txt" (".txt" might already be appended).

-1) Enter into the document the desired mode to run this program in (see Advanced Setup; Modes).
+1) Enter into the document the desired mode to run this program in (see Advanced Setup section; Modes).
 Press ENTER once to move to the next line.

     **TIP:** For readability, enter the mode keyword in all caps.
 That way, one can recognize the mode and distinguish it from the parameter